Destroy the Abusive Home

 - The classic TV movie/book The Burning Bed has this, which also destroys the abuser.

 - Star Trek: The Next Generation: Riker stars in a play directed by Dr. Crusher wherein he's a sane man trapped in a mental institution.
-During the course of his next assignment, he becomes a sane man trapped in a mental institution, and starts to go crazy.
+During the course of his next assignment, he becomes an actual sane man trapped in an actual mental institution, and starts to go crazy.
 After he's rescued, he destroys the mental institution set.